A detailed look at our versioning policy and implementation.

 - feature flags are eventually removed after the feature is released

-2.0.0 we will require pull requests adhere to the Conventional Commits spec, which can be summarized as follows:
+All pull requests must adhere to the Conventional Commits spec, which can be summarized as follows:

 - Release branches do contain the correct version in their

-masteris always versioned as the next theoretical release branch
+mainis always versioned as the next theoretical release branch).